 This was a viral cartoon in LinkedIn last year.
 It is self explanatory.
 Isn’t it?
 The only problem is that when you have employees, they look like this.
 There is diversity, yet they are similar.
 There are sides of people which you do not know about.
 If you know who is the best employee, it … Read moreOnly Management Advice You Ever Need

-Many organizations are ditching Bell curve.
+Many organizations are ditching Bell curve for performance management.
 The observation by Gauss became a religion.
 The the good Bell curve went bad.
 After seeing that using it has become counterproductive, many organizations are getting rid of forced ranking.
 It should be the dawn of fair world, right?
-There are good reasons for differentiation and unfortunately they may … Read moreBell Curve Is Here to Stay Even If You Got Rid of It
+There are good reasons for differentiation and … Read moreBell Curve Is Here to Stay Even If You Got Rid of It

 Post 2008, world is not the same.
 There are business scenarios changing.
 Too many organizations want to change, for right reasons.
 Here is a story I learnt in a leadership workshop a decade back.
 Unfortunately I do not remember who spoke.
 Credit to this unknown gentleman.
 Here it goes: It was a pond of swans.
 They were … Read moreChange Management in Organizations – Peacock & Swans: 3 Lessons to Take Home